Ill. Admin. Code tit. 35, § 611.954 - Disinfection Benchmark

 3) An analysis of how the proposed change will affect the current levels of disinfection; and

-4) Any additional information requested by the Agency.
+4) Any additional information the Agency requests.

-1) Step 1: Using the data that the supplier collected to develop the disinfection profile, determined the average Giardia lamblia inactivation for each calendar month by dividing the sum of all Giardia lamblia inactivations for that month by the number of values calculated for that month; and
+1) Step 1: Using the data that the supplier collected to develop the disinfection profile, determine the average Giardia lamblia inactivation for each calendar month by dividing the sum of all Giardia lamblia inactivations for that month by the number of values calculated for that month; and

 2) Step 2: Determine the lowest monthly average value out of the 12 values.
 This value becomes the disinfection benchmark.